-Gently tap the middle of the belt between the pulleys (the location indicated by the arrow) with your finger as shown in the illustration, and check that the vibration frequency of the belt is within the standard value range.
+Gently tap the middle of the belt between the pulleys (the location indicated by the arrow) with your finger as shown in the illustration, and check that the vibration frequency of the belt is within the standard value.

-NOTE: Refer to P.00-40 for details on the method of measuring the vibration frequency using the scan tool.
+NOTE: Refer to for details on the method of measuring the vibration frequency using the scan tool.